Are you qualified for admission?

 Additional examiniation attempt?

-If you have not passed all examinations of your Bachelor’s programme and have used up your permitted examination attempts, you must apply for exemption in order to have an additional examination attempt.
+If you have not passed all examinations of your Bachelor’s programme and have used up the 3 examination attempts, you must apply for exemption in order to have an additional examination attempt.
 You must send your application for exemption to your study board.

 SU and delays